athul/notes/content/golang.md

 - Running `go run <filename>`

 ---
-Now that we understand how to compile and run Go programs, let’s take a detailed look at the structure of Go’s program, specifically its packages:
+Now that we understand how to compile and run Go programs, let’s take a detailed look at the structure of Go’s program, specifically its pac``kages:

 ```go
 package main